Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Masures: general framework

-There is an order on the (local) faces: if $F\subset \overline{F'}$ we say that ``$F$ is a face of $F'$ '' or ``$F'$ contains $F$'' or ``$F'$ dominates $F$''.
-The dimension of a face $F$ is the smallest dimension of an affine space generated by some $S\in F$.
-Such an affine space is unique and is called its support.
-A local face is said to be \textit{spherical} if its direction is spherical; then its point-wise stabilizer $W_F$ in $W^v$ is finite.
+A \textbf{local face in $\A$} is a filter $F^{\ell}$ of the form $\mathrm{germ}_{x}(x + F^{v})$, where $x \in \A$ is called the \textbf{vertex} of $F^{\ell}$ and a vectorial face $F^{v} \subset \A$ is a vectorial face called the \textbf{direction} of $F^{\ell}$.
+To keep track of the elements $x$ and $F^{v}$, such a local face may be denoted $F^{\ell}(x,F^{v})$.
+A local face is said to be \textbf{spherical} when its direction is spherical: in this case, its pointwise stabilizer under the action of $W^{v}$ is a finite group.